emerson-elgin/LLM-FILE/project_root/project_root/README.md

 Create a new branch for your feature or bug fix.
 Submit a pull request with a clear description of your changes.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE